hecrenews/hecrenews.github.io/_posts/2020-06-26-ring-of-propaganda-bandits-post-defamatory-snaxe-propaganda.md

 The second piece of propaganda, much like the first, is visually, spiritually, mentally, and even dentally disturbing.
 It depicts a snaxe presiding over the somewhat-flatter-than-normal earth, ruling with an ~~iron fist~~  gentle touch.
 It goes without saying that you, dear reader of the hecrenews, should stay far, far away from this one as well.
 In fact, it may be prudent to scream and run in the other direction whenever you see a flat Earth.

-That's all for now, dear Hecrenews reader (Oh, I hope there's at least one of you).
+That's all for now, dear Hecrenews reader.
+(Oh, how I hope there's at least one of you!)
 Stay strong and be wary.
 The Propaganda People may yet strike again, but if they do, the Hecrenews will be right there to cover the incident!
 (After a healthy week-lonng bout of procrastination, of course).